ds2019tukl/DS-2019-satish-kumar-thangellapally/README.md

-# DS-2019-satish-kumar-thangellapally

-Exercise: Introduction to Data Science
+# Exercise: Introduction to Data Science

+I have done the this project as a part of the academic course and below is the problem statement.

 You are working as a data scientist for a company which maintaining a larger car fleet for their maintenance services.
 The company would like to know:
 Do we have an added value for the company by knowing more about the gas prices?
-The provided data (Olat System) show an extraction of the gasoline prices in Germany.
+The provided data show an extraction of the gasoline prices in Germany.
 The full historic and the description of the data can be accessed at: https://creativecommons.tankerkoenig.de.

-Exercise Goal:
+#Exercise Goal:

-•
-•
-•
-Learn a systematic approach to deal with a high level business request Learn a data driven approach to ask and answer the correct questions Learn a systematic approach to derive a machine learning model
+Learn a systematic approach to deal with a high level business request Learn a data driven approach to ask and answer the correct questions Learn a systematic approach to derive a machine learning model proceedure

-Procedure:
-•
+#Exercise 1:

-• Exercise 1: Understand the data, visual explanation Exercise 1: Define a possible business case
+Understand the data, visual explanation and Define a possible business case

-•
-•
+#Exercise 2:
-• Exercise 2: Develop a simple predictive reference model for reference Exercise 2: Develop a machine learning model related to a business case Exercise 2: Analyze and compare the result and understand the modelling procedure
+1.Develop a simple predictive reference model for reference
+2. Develop a machine learning model related to a business case
+3. Analyze and compare the result and understand the modelling procedure

-Deadlines:
-•
-•
-Fr.
-28.06.2019 deadline programming exercise 1
-Fr 16.08.2019 deadline programming exercise 2
-Acceptance criteria for each exercise
+#Acceptance criteria for each exercise
-•
-•
-•
-•
-•
-•

 For each question a representative visual chart including a text for interpretation has to be performed
-The results have to be submitted via a 2 IPyhton notebooks, one for each exercise At least 3 test have to be included in each exercise At least 3 function have to be included in each exercise Tests have to be written for each of the 3 functions (import unittest) The results have to be submitted via the GITLAB: https://classroom.github.com/g/hjbNYUyBExercise 1: understand/analyze the data
+The results have to be submitted via a 2 IPyhton notebooks, one for each exercise At least 3 test have to be included in each exercise At least 3 function have to be included in each exercise
+#Exercise 1: understand/analyze the data
 1. How many different stations exist in the data set and what is the existing history in days (bar chart)?
 2. What is the min, mean, max price for each gasoline type and station weekly (time